 If the child survived this initial rite, it was then subject to inspection by the family, particularly the father, who played a crucial role in determining its fate.

 If deemed healthy and robust, the child was accepted into the household.
-However, if there were any signs of frailty or deformity, the decision was escalated to a more formalized process.
+However, if there were any signs of frailty or deformity, the decision was escalated to a formal process.

-This formal inspection was conducted by the Gerousia, the council of elders in Spartan society.
+This inspection was conducted by the Gerousia, the council of elders in Spartan society.

 Comprising seasoned and respected leaders, the Gerousia would assess the baby based on specific criteria.